kyugseo/MATLAB/README.md

 # Programming:
-This repository containing portfolio of data science project and scientific problem solving with programmming languages.
+This repository containing portfolio of data science project and scientific problems with programmming languages.
 Following projects are the example of individual projects.

 ### Machine Learning